praiskup/praiskup.github.io/_posts/2022-02-11-fedora-copr-uses-ibm-cloud.md

 Several notable things before you start.

-1. Fedora SSO has not been implemented so far, one needs to create the user+password access assigned to a concrete SIG's e-mail.
+1. Fedora SSO has not been implemented so far, one needs to create the user+password access assigned to a Fedora SIG's e-mail.

 2. Occasionally the cloud leaks some resources.
-We had to create two tickets so far to clean up some stuff, as we couldn't do it ourselves (4 images, and one instance).
+We had to create two tickets so far to clean up some stuff because we couldn't clean ourselves (4 images, and one instance).

 3. The "OS type" category for Fedora 35 is missing.
-One can upload a Fedora F35 image (or even a Rawhide), but the metadata will claim it is Fedora 34 at best (you can pick RHEL).
-I filled a ticket for this, but it is WONTFIX (adding a new OS type is not possible till at least one of the officially supported images is also of that OS type)
+One can upload a Fedora F35 image (or even Rawhide), but the metadata will claim it is Fedora 34 at best (or you can pick RHEL).
+I filled a ticket for this, but it is WONTFIX (adding a new OS type is not possible until at least one of the officially supported images is also of that OS type)

 4. If you need subscription-manager, be careful with snapshots.
 When a snapshot